J. P. Crawford

 After an unproductive rookie season in 2018, the Phillies traded Crawford to the Mariners.
-He won a Gold Glove Award in 2020 and signed a contract extension with Seattle in 2022.
+He won a Gold Glove Award in 2020, signed a contract extension with Seattle in 2022, and led the American League in walks in 2023.
 In 2025, he became the franchise leader in games played at shortstop.

 Early life

 Crawford was born on January 11, 1995, in Long Beach, California, to Beth and Larry Crawford; he has two sisters.
 His father, a former professional football defensive back, was a four-time All-Star in the Canadian Football League (CFL) and won the Grey Cup with the BC Lions in the 1985.
 Crawford's mother received a scholarship offer to play college volleyball.
 His older sister, a softball player for the Cal State Fullerton Titans, brought him to batting practices and encouraged him.
 Crawford was involved in baseball programs for youth in nearby Compton, including the Urban Youth Academy and Reviving Baseball in Inner Cities.

 In 2009, Crawford began attending Lakewood High School.
 Baseball coach Spud O'Neil recalled Crawford "was 6'2" and skinny as a rail" but recognized his flair defensively and installed Crawford at shortstop as a freshman.
 Crawford set several team records.
 By the end of his senior year, he led in career hits (179), runs scored (162), stolen bases (73) and walks (72).
 His senior season, his mother was diagnosed with throat cancer, and he would regularly drive her to chemotherapy treatment.

 Crawford accepted a scholarship offer to play college baseball with the University of Southern California Trojans but chose to play professionally instead.